 CCS Architecture's 2009 Aptos Retreat near Santa Cruz, California, comes up whenever anyone Googles the phrase "modern barn."
 Photo courtesy of CCS Architecture

-9. The Internet is your friend
+9. Remember: the Internet is your friend.

 The great shrinking of print media means you'll have a harder time getting published in magazines.
 But, says Werner, "they all have web editions, and what's best about that is you can send those things out in every avenue you can think of."
 Werner recommends developing relationships with editors.
 "Over time, they come to you and they ask you for projects," she says.
 (Ed: Ahem.
 Send us your tips at firstname.lastname@example.org!)

 The more you publish online, the more keywords are associated with your name, adds Werner.
 "A client found us one time just by looking up 'modern barn,' and our project came up, like, a thousand times.
 They were like, 'We have to talk to this architect!'
 And it's just because it was on so many different websites."

 10. Parlay your small projects into bigger ones.